floralfishteam/Minacious-Forest/README.md

 - Wiki: A general outview of the different things in our game and the log.
 Adapting stuff from the main project .pdf

 ps: "commits" tab is just is a log of updates to this site itself & latest commit thing is just the last thing that has been changed/uploaded

+FOLDERS:
+- docs: Documents about project.
+- img: Images.
+All the art and concept stuff.
+- music: Music.
+- #game-dev-zone (+FloralFish server) text log: Screenshots of things mentioned on server.